turingschool/backend-curriculum-site/module1/projects/battleship/index.md

 ![Classic fun for the whole patriarchy!](http://vignette4.wikia.nocookie.net/battleship/images/f/fd/Battleship-1.jpg/revision/latest?cb=20120303020432)

+## Background
+Battleship is a classic board game where players place one or more ships on a grid board, and then take turns trying to "sink" the other player's ships by guessing their coordinates.
+The game ends when one player's ships are all hit and "sunk".

 ## Learning Goals

-* Utilize Test Driven Development
+* Utilize Test-Driven Development (TDD)
-* Practice Algorithmic Thinking
+* Practice algorithmic thinking
-* Create an Object Oriented solution to a problem without being given full specifications
+* Create an Object-Oriented solution to a problem without being given full specifications
-* Work in a pair
-* Use Pull Requests to collaborate with a partner
+* Work in a pair, using Pull Requests to collaborate

+For more information see the [Wikipedia page](https://en.wikipedia.org/wiki/Battleship_(game))

 ## Overview